 The closing number in Lin-Manuel Miranda's blockbuster musical about first U.S. Secretary of the Treasury Alexander Hamilton, "Who Lives, Who Dies, Who Tells Your Story?" reflects on the great man's historical legacy.
-It charges that the "ten-dollar founding father" remains a relatively neglected historical figure; unlike Washington, Jefferson, Adams and Franklin, Hamilton had neither the opportunity to grow old nor to have his story told to the American people, despite the efforts of his devoted wife Eliza to keep his legacy alive.1 Eliza Hamilton's love no doubt drove her desire to commemorate Alexander but the reasons for Miranda's own attempt to revive Hamilton's legacy are rather more complex and opaque.
-Hamilton's story appeals to Miranda as much for autobiographical as for historical reasons, but his musical intervention had a tangible impact on the national commemoration of Hamilton, including keeping his face on the tendollar bill.2 Hamilton has also enjoyed massive critical and commercial success, garnering armfuls of industry awards and a truckload of ten-dollar bills for its creator.
+It charges that the "ten-dollar founding father" remains a relatively neglected historical figure; unlike Washington, Jefferson, Adams and Franklin, Hamilton had neither the opportunity to grow old nor to have his story told to the American people, despite the efforts of his devoted wife Eliza to keep his legacy alive.
+1 Eliza Hamilton's love no doubt drove her desire to commemorate Alexander but the reasons for Miranda's own attempt to revive Hamilton's legacy are rather more complex and opaque.
+Hamilton's story appeals to Miranda as much for autobiographical as for historical reasons, the two men sharing humble origins in the Caribbean and making good in the US through the power of their pens.2 Yet, his musical intervention had a tangible impact on the national commemoration of Hamilton, including keeping his face on the ten-dollar bill.3 Miranda's Hamilton has enjoyed massive critical and commercial success, garnering armfuls of industry awards and large numbers of ten-dollar bills for its creator.
 The show's off-Broadway debut sold out, advance tickets for its Broadway opening totalled 30 million dollars and the show went on to play in Chicago, Los Angeles, Washington D.C., London, Puerto Rico and on tour, with plans for productions in Hamburg and Sydney.
 In 2016 alone, Hamilton won 11 Tony awards, a Grammy, the Pulitzer prize for drama as well as breaking box office records.
 To coincide with 4th of July celebrations in 2020, the Disney+ channel launched a live stage film version with a 75 million-dollar distribution package.
 In its first ten days, 2.7 million households streamed the televised show.
 The name of Alexander Hamilton, it is safe to say, is no longer unknown.

-Alexander Hamilton's name has, of course, always been familiar to historians of the revolutionary era and early republic.3 Born on the island of Nevis in the British West Indies, Hamilton arrived in New York as a young man in 1772, just in time to join the revolutionary cause.
-His skill with both pen and sword soon brought him to the notice of General George Washington, who employed him as an aide-de-camp during the
+Alexander Hamilton's name has, of course, always been familiar to historians of the revolutionary era and early republic.4 Born on the island of Nevis in the British West Indies, Hamilton arrived in New York as a young man in 1772, just in time to join the revolutionary cause.
+His skill with both pen and